pulumi/docs/content/blog/insights-resources-v2/index.md

 ### Pinning Favorite Views

 Once you have configured the resources view to provide the insights needed, you can now save that view as a pinned view under the Resource tab in the left navigation panel.
 These pinned views enable the Resources page to act as a dashboard to the most important views and insights into your infrastructure.
-The views are also defined in the url for the page which means you can freely copy the url and send it to collegue for them to have a look at, or add the URL to a work tracking system to provide context in the task definition.
+The views are also defined in the url for the page which means you can freely copy the url and send it to a collegue, or add the URL to a work tracking system to provide context in the task definition.

 {{< video title="Favorites" src="favorites.mp4" autoplay="true" loop="true" >}}